AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 * Are there duplicate segments?
 * Show me all streaming segments.
-* Is Segment with segment id {SEGMENT_ID} evaluated in Batch OR Stream?
+* Is Segment named {SEGMENT_ID} evaluated in Batch OR Stream?
 * Which Segments are duplicates?
-* How many Segments are Streaming types?
 * How many segments are there in total?
-* Are there any segments with the same name but different IDs?
+* Are there any segments with the same names but different IDs?
 * What is the distribution of evaluation methods (batch, edge, streaming) across segments?
 * Show me a list of segments that were last modified in the last month.
 * Which segments have been modified in the last week?